 I thank God for this day/For the sun in the sky/For my Mom and my Dad/For my piece of apple pie/For our home on the ground/For His love that's all around/That's why I say thanks everyday.

 "Beauty and the Beet" has several sweet aspects.
-First off, Mirabelle, the Belle stand-in, has a family that she obviously adores, from her doting daddy (played by Larry) who she obviously adores, to her sisters, who are poster child for the message of the episode which is "God loves us whether we deserve it or not so we should love others even when they're not lovable themselves."
+First off, Mirabelle, the Belle stand-in, has a family that she obviously adores, from her doting daddy (played by Larry) to her sisters, who are poster child for the message of the episode which is "God loves us whether we deserve it or not so we should love others even when they're not lovable themselves."
 Next are the songs throughout, which are meaningful on platonic and romantic levels.
 And finally is the friendship that Mirabelle develops with Mr. Beet, the "beast" of the story; they become so close that her family leaving is heartbreaking for them both and he ultimately risks his life saving Mirabelle and her family, proving the worth of himself to the world and the validity of his hotel's improvements.
 Ultimately Mirabelle and her family are hired on permanently, becoming Mr. Beet's family.